Dog walking times:

 - Before you become a dog walker, you must complete a training that introduces specific facts about our shelter dogs.

-Trainings take place on Wednesdays and Thursdays at 12:00 and 13:00 - pre-registration is required as the number of places is limited,and they have proven to be incredibly popular.
+Trainings take place on Wednesdays and Thursdays at 12:00 - pre-registration is required as the number of places is limited,and they have proven to be incredibly popular.
 It is best to call the shelter during visiting hours to register

 - For the first time, plan to spend an hour.